mnwsth/expire-files/README.md

 ## How It Works

-1. **File Detection**: The app monitors your Downloads folder using macOS File System Events.
+1. **File Detection**: The app monitors the folders you select using macOS File System Events.
 2. **Set Expiration**: Right-click a file in the menu bar popover to set an expiration date using a date picker.
 3. **Background Monitoring**: The app periodically checks for files nearing expiration.
 4. **User Notifications**: You receive notifications for files that need attention.